 Like other social media platforms, Instagram users must abide by the terms of service and promotion guidelines.
 Yet, you don’t want your post to bore or confuse your audience.
 It could discourage people from entering or make it hard to validate a winner.

-Use the following information and checklist to design an Instagram contest rules template and write a captivating yet compelling post.
+Use the following information and checklist to design an Instagram contest rules template and write a captivating post.
 Plus, find examples of how brands pull it all together when running an Instagram giveaway.

 Instagram Promotion Guidelines, According to Instagram